jupyterlab/jupyterlab/docs/source/extension/extension_migration.rst

 See https://github.com/jupyterlab/team-compass/issues/143 for more context on the change.

 If you are using jest to test your extension, some new ES6 packages dependencies are added to JupyterLab.
-They need to be ignore when transforming the code with Jest.
+They need to be ignored when transforming the code with Jest.
 You will need to update the ``transformIgnorePatterns`` to add:

 .. code::